Utah is home to many different species of amphibians, with some being more common than others.

 It eats small insects, spiders, and worms.
 The Red-Spotted Toad lays their eggs in puddles that have not dried up yet for hatching after it rains.

-These types of frogs in Utah hibernate underground until spring, when it starts raining again or when their habitat has been restored.
+These types of frogs in Utah hibernate underground until spring when it rains again or when their habitat has been restored.

 11. Great Basin Spadefoot

 Adults have dark eyes and granular skin.
-The Great Basin Spadefoot gets its name from a rounded, lobe-like structure on its hind legs that allow it to burrow into soft soil.
+The Great Basin Spadefoot gets its name from a rounded, lobe-like structure on its hind legs that allows it to burrow into soft soil.

-These types of frogs in Utah are active through most of the year and become dormant during periods of high water.
+These types of frogs in Utah are active throughout the year and become dormant during periods of high water.

 Its burrows serve as shelter for other animals, including several species of salamanders, lizards, snakes, and mammals such as weasels, moles, kangaroo rats, shrews, and voles.